-This naturally gluten-free rice pudding is a hug in a bowl.
+This smooth, creamy rice pudding is naturally gluten-free and is a hug in a bowl.
 It's everything you didn't know you needed for a fall or winter pudding.
 It's warm, comforting and creamy.
 And TBH - it's also really great cold!

 Need a dairy-free or vegan rice pudding?
 Check out the variations below the ingredients!